 Drugs and alcohol can alter your teenager's ability to make rational decisions.
 It's important to take action with drug and alcohol use as soon as possible before it begins to impact his/her actions.

-Help for Teen Runaways
+Help for Homeless Teens

 If you are a homeless teen runaway or just thinking about it, there is help out there for you.
 The National Runaway Switchboard is available 24 hours a day and is free.
 They are confidential, which means you don't have to worry about anyone finding out that you are reaching out for help.
 You can call them at 1-800-RUN-AWAY or send them an anonymous message.
 Running away will not solve your problems; it will only make things worse.
 Get help now!